SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

     Minimum SAPUI5 version: Same, keep it <br>
     Add deployment configuration: "YES" (it is optional, in case you want to deploy to BTP Cloud Foundry runtime) <br>
-    FLP: "Yes" (optional, you can add FLP configs also later) Advanced options: "No" .  <br>
+    FLP: "Yes" (optional, you can add FLP configs also later) Advanced options: "No".

     ![](images/6_2_orders_2_project.png)

 11. Choose **Next** or **Finish**.

-12. if you choosed add deployment configuration: "Yes", the Deployment Configuration step screen will appear.
+12. If you chose to add deployment configuration: "Yes", the Deployment Configuration step screen will appear.
     Target: Choose "Cloud Foundry <br>
-    Destination Name: "Northwind" (or "None" if you did not choose to deploy) <br>
-    Add application to managed application router?: "Yes" (this make deployment much easier) <br>
+    Destination Name: "Northwind" (or "None" if you did not choose to deploy) Add application to managed application router?: "Yes" (this makes deployment much easier)

 14. Choose **Finish**